 What is the difference between Navy Day and the Navy Birthday?
-Both of these occur in the month of October, and both celebrate the men and women of the United States Navy past and present.
-The Navy celebrates its’ birthday officially on October 13, and Navy Day was established to be observed on October 27.
+Both occur in the month of October, and both celebrate the men and women of the United States Navy, past and present.
+The Navy celebrates its birthday officially on October 13, and Navy Day was established to be observed on October 27.

 Which Came First?